vikas9dev/AWS/aws_saa_c03/td_mcq/topic-based/04_EBS.md

 <summary><strong>Answer & Explanation</strong> 📝</summary>

+The correct answers are:

+- ✅ EBS volumes support live configuration changes while in production, which means that you can modify the volume type, volume size, and IOPS capacity without service interruptions.
+- ✅ An EBS volume is off-instance storage that can persist independently from the life of an instance.

 🟢 **Amazon EBS (Elastic Block Store)** volume is a **durable, block-level storage device** that you can attach to a **single EC2 instance.**
 You can use **EBS volumes** as **primary storage** for data that requires **frequent updates**, such as the **system drive** for an instance or **database application storage**.
 They are also useful for **throughput-intensive applications** that perform **continuous disk scans.**